 Why use them?

 The best case scenario for a globally hidden menu is with a tech-savvy audience.
-These visitors recognize the hamburger icon and they know it means “click here for menu”.
+These visitors recognise the hamburger icon and they know it means 'click here for menu'.
+So if you’re designing a tech blog or creating a B2B digital agency then this can work.
+But if not, think long and hard before you take this approach, and make sure you're not sacrificing usability in favour of style.

 06. Responsive subnav menus

-There’s no way to avoid mobile responsive navigation.
+When designing a website, there’s no way to avoid dealing with mobile navigation.
 It’s popular and it’s here to stay.
-Many designers try to hide some navigation links on mobile to help the menu fit nicer on small screens.
+Designers will often hide some navigation links on mobile to help the menu fit better on small screens.

 You’ll only see this technique on mobile screens or in small browser windows.
-For example Politico uses small plus signs (+) to indicate a sub-menu beside each link.
+For example, Politico's mobile site uses small plus signs (+) to indicate a sub-menu beside each link.

 Why use them?

 Visitors should have access to browse your entire website regardless of what device they’re using.
-By keeping the sub-menus in place you can offer a much better opportunity for visitors to browse around.
+By keeping the sub-menus in place you can offer better opportunities for visitors to browse around.

 Why use them?